INCF/swc-specification/README.md

 - Radius (R) and
 - Connectivity (C or Parent, representing the label of parent, -1 indicates no parent)

-## Syntax of basic SWC reconstruction in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) - adapted from Nanda et al, 2018
+## Syntax of basic SWC reconstruction in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) - from Nanda et al, 2018

 newline = "\n" ;